ulfalizer/Kconfiglib/README.md

 <i>(Note: The directory name Kconfiglib/ is significant.)</i>

-In addition to creating a handy interface, the make targets created by the patch (`scriptconfig` and `iscripconfig`) are needed to pick up environment variables set in the kernel makefiles and later referenced in the Kconfig files (<i>ARCH</i>,
-<i>SRCARCH</i>, and <i>KERNELVERSION</i> as of Linux v4.0-rc3).
-The documentation
+In addition to creating a handy interface, the make targets created by the patch (`scriptconfig` and `iscriptconfig`) are needed to pick up environment variables set in the kernel makefiles and later referenced in the Kconfig files (<i>ARCH</i>, <i>SRCARCH</i>, and <i>KERNELVERSION</i> as of Linux v4.0-rc3).
-explains how the make targets are used.
+The documentation explains how the make targets are used.
 The compatibility tests in the test suite also needs them.

 Please tell me if the patch does not apply.
-It should be trivial to apply manually.
+It should be trivial to apply manually, as it's just a block of text that needs to be inserted near the other
+<i>*conf:</i> targets.

 ### Installation instructions for other projects ###